molily/testing-angular/end-to-end-testing.md

 There are two ways to deal with this dependency during testing:

-- Test against the real Flickr API
+1. Test against the *real* Flickr API
-- Fake the Flickr API and return a fixed response
+2. *Fake* the Flickr API and return a fixed response

 If we test against the real Flickr API, we cannot be specific in our expectations due to changing search results.
-We can only test the search results and the full photo superficially.
+We can superficially test the search results and the full photo.
 We merely know that the clicked photo has “flower” in its title or tags.

 <aside class="margin-note">Real vs. fake API</aside>